Classical Ottoman architecture: General characteristics

-Classical architecture under Sinan
+Architecture under Sinan

 Earliest buildings of Suleiman's reign

 Between the reigns of Bayezid II and Suleiman I, the reign of Selim I saw relatively little building activity.
 The Yavuz Selim Mosque complex in Istanbul, dedicated to Selim and containing his tomb, was completed after his death by Suleiman in 1522.
 It was quite possibly founded by Suleiman too, though the exact foundation date is not known.
 The mosque is modelled on the Mosque of Bayezid II in Edirne, consisting of one large single-domed chamber.
 The mosque is sometimes attributed to Sinan but it was not designed by him and the architect in charge is not known.
 The Tomb of Selim I, located behind the mosque, is the culmination of domed octagonal tombs which developed in earlier Ottoman architecture.
 The tomb is entered via a small porch and on either side of the door are two panels of early cuerda seca tiles characteristic of early 16th century Ottoman tilework.
 The architect of the tomb is named in an inscription as Acem Alisi.
 Other notable architectural complexes before Sinan's architect career, at the end of Selim II's reign or in Suleiman's early reign, are the Hafsa Sultan or Sultaniye Mosque in Manisa (circa 1522), the Fatih Pasha Mosque in Diyarbakir (completed in 1520 or 1523), and the Çoban Mustafa Pasha Complex in Gebze (1523–1524).

 Prior to being appointed chief court architect, Sinan was a military engineer who assisted the army on campaigns.
 His first major non-military project was the Hüsrev Pasha Mosque complex in Aleppo, one of the first major Ottoman monuments in that city.
 Its mosque and madrasa were completed in 1536–1537, though the completion of the overall complex is dated by an inscription to 1545, by which point Sinan had already moved on to Istanbul.
 (The complex has since been severely damaged during the Syrian civil war.)
 After his appointment to chief court architect in 1538, Sinan's first commission for Suleiman's family was the Haseki Hürrem Complex in Istanbul, dated to 1538–1539 and commissioned by Haseki Hürrem Sultan, Suleiman's wife.
 He also built the Tomb of Hayrettin Barbaros in the Beşiktaş neighbourhood in 1541.